 **Ashley is a member of our Continuing Care program which means her adoption fee is waived for an approved applicant.
 In addition we offer a reimbursement of $250 annually for veterinary expenses, for up to 5 years after the adoption date.

 **This dog is with Corridor Rescue in Houston, Texas but is available for transport to most major US and Canadian cities via United Airlines PetSafe for an additional $275.
 A customs fee may apply at Canadian airports.
-Ground transportation to Colorado is available for $75, and several locations in the northeastern US for $185.
+Ground transportation to Colorado is available for $75.

-Please apply to foster or adopt online at www.corridorrescue.org.
+Please apply to adopt or foster Ashley online at www.corridorrescue.org.

 Direct inquiries to: email@example.com.

 Thank you for considering a rescued former street dog for your next family member!